UniversalDependencies/docs/_yrl/index.md

 * Words are generally delimited by whitespace or punctuation.

 * According to the ortographical conventions adopted, a hyphen separates the syntactic words of multiword tokens.
-These are cases of incorporation of an auxiliary verb into the main verb (e.g., *putari* 'to want' in *ayuíri-putari* 'I want o return').
+These are cases of incorporation of an auxiliary verb into the main verb (e.g., *putari* 'to want' in *ayuíri-putari* 'I want to return').

 ## Morphology